yeffrimic/BlindProject/README.md

 ###[Back] (https://github.com/yeffrimic/BlindProject/blob/master/3d%20files/Pieza2.STL)

 ##usage
-you can use it as a clothespin
+you can use it as a clothespin, just need to put in the clothes

 ##issues
-slow detection code, \n
-vibrator wire brokes

 #Collaborators